nikraftarf/Smile-Detection-DeepLearning/README.md

 ### https://drive.google.com/open?id=1qQgzHkYmKueY8tyh0f32EIq0Bohoyuvl

 ### main.py contains main code for train the dataset.
 The dataset contains cropped faces from a main dataset that have croped with face_detection.py code.
 The dataset have 3 classes: laugh, poker, and smile.
 Laugh and smile folders have about 900 images and poker folder has 373 images.
 Change your path for training the model.
 The resize.py is a code for resize all images in a folder and the facerecognition.py is a code for cropping faces from all images.
 ### After running the main.py you have a (my_resnet34_lr0.03_SGD_model.pth) file and you will use it in Predict-image.py code for predicting your images.
+The output of predict-image.py is like the picture below.

 ### Enjoy Deep Learning!